bowman2001/perplexdoc/content/doc/overview/features/index.md

 : Light and dark modes follow your OS settings.

 Navigation
-: All elements needed to sift through the content are generated from data in the front-matter:
+: All elements needed to sift through the content are generated from data in the frontmatter:

   - Site navigation